edgio-docs/edgio-docs/guides/routing.md

 # Routing

-The `@xdn/core` package provides a JavaScript API for controlling routing and caching from your code base rather than a CDN web portal.
+The `{{ PACKAGE_NAME }}/core` package provides a JavaScript API for controlling routing and caching from your code base rather than a CDN web portal.
 Using this "CDN-as-Code" approach allows this vital routing logic to be properly tested, reviewed, and version controlled, just like the rest of your application code.

 Using the Router, you can: